flare-foundation/go-songbird/README.md

   --bootstrap-ids="$(curl -m 10 -sX POST --data '{ "jsonrpc":"2.0", "id":1, "method":"info.getNodeID" }' -H 'content-type:application/json;' https://songbird.flare.network/ext/info | jq -r ".result.nodeID")"
 ```

-You should see some pretty ASCII art and log messages.
+You should see some _fire_ ASCII art and log messages.

 You can use `Ctrl+C` to kill the node.